Hank2014/Integrated-EEA-and-Driving-Simulator-Coupling/README.md

 **#Installing this package:**
 1. Just copy the files in this repository to the respective projects and overwrite any file that already exists.

+**#Important Note:**
+Due to confidentiality agreements, certain sensitive code segments have been either rewritten or removed from this repository.